P.O. Box 59364

 Dubuque, IA 52002

 The last couple of years I focused on figurative sculpture and became enchanted by birds, it has been fun to try to capture a gesture in simple form.
-I plan to explore other animals and even the human form this year.
-Always with a sense of humor.
+This year I am having fun making fish after taking a raku workshop over the winter.